 1. speed up your hiring process

 Every day without a DevOps developer is a day the competition has a creative advantage over you.
-Because these are the folks that move the ball forward (development-wise), it's imperative that the formalities of your hiring process aren't slowing you down.
-Use the below diagram to identify where your hiring process could be tuned up to speed up.
+Because these are the folks who move the ball forward (development-wise), it's imperative that the formalities of your hiring process aren't slowing you down.
+Use the diagram below to identify where your hiring process could be tuned up to speed up.

 2. develop a competitive compensation package

 DevOps developers are responsible for delivering your company's digital products, so even entry-level developers come at a high price.
 (Don't worry, they're worth it.)
 So while perks like working remotely and flexible hours are absolutely influential with tech talent, you'll want to make sure you offer a good salary up front to show prospects you're serious about their value.

 Take a look at Randstad's 2019 Salary Guide to see how your offer compares to national averages.
 But since salaries are sure to vary by region, it's a good idea to check out our salary calculator for up-to-date pay rate data for your specific area.

 3. identify the top skills for devops developers

 The skills and specialties of a DevOps developer can vary widely based on a business's needs, so it's absolutely critical that employers know precisely what they're looking for in their search.
 Get together with the hiring manager and senior leaders from your DevOps squad to discern which skills, experience and certifications are required to fulfill this role, as well as which would be ideal.

 Perhaps you require a developer with robust experience in the finance and insurance industries.
 Or maybe your company's developers both create and support products, making debugging a major component of the job.
 Are you in need of a Unix pro?
 Someone who specializes in Java?
 Or someone proficient in a variety of scripting languages?
 The answers to these questions (and more) will serve to guide the course of your search.